 With wintery weather creeping into our forecast, the State Highway Administration is on alert.
 WJZ was there as they introduced this year’s storm plan.

-Winter weather could be moving into Maryland!
+Maryland is getting a small taste of winter.
 Parts of the state are under a Winter Weather Advisory.

 When it comes to rain and snow, best estimates of what a storm is packing are about to get better.